Campaign of Tlemcen (1551)

 The Campaign of Tlemcen (1551) was a military operation led by the Regency of Algiers under Hasan Pasha and his ally Abdelaziz, following the capture of Tlemcen by the Saadi Sultanate in June 1550.
+The Saadian forces were defeated at the Abou Azoun river and the Moroccan garrison in Tlemcen was massacred.

 Background

 In 1545, the Saadians allied themselves with the Spaniards.
 In 1547 the janissaries lost Tlemcen to the Spanish after Count Alcaudete entered the city and installed a puppet ruler.
 The Saadians took Tlemcen without a battle in 1550 and decided to march from there on Algiers.
 The beylerbeys of Algiers and the sultan of Beni Abbas concluded at the same time the "pact of Aguemoun Ath Khiar".

 The inhabitants of Tlemcen who had complained about the Turks and Spaniards appealed to the Sharif in Fez who answered them favourably.
 The people of Tlemcen wrote that their current King was an oppressor to the Muslims as he overcharged them for taxes to pay his tribute to the King of Spain.
 The pasha of Algiers attempted to dissuade him by inviting him to march against the Spaniards in Oran, Hassan Corso was given the command of an army composed of 5,000 musketeers, 1,000 spahis and 8,000 Kabyles brought by Abdelaziz.
 Mohammed ash-Shaykh dispatched his sons Abdelkader and Mohammed El Harrane at the command of 21,000 horsemen and 10,000 infantry.
 Mohammed El Harrane entered Tlemcen in June 1551 while the Emir of Tlemcen took refuge in Oran.
 The gates of Tlemcen were thrown open to him with such alacrity as to suggest that contacts had been made in advance with its people.
 The Saadian prince then, against the instructions of his father, sent his troops to subjugate the tribes of the plains of Oran, however a group of the Beni Amer who were pursued by the Moroccans arrived at a camp in the Regency of Algiers and asked for help.
 Hassan Corso advanced into the Chelif valley where the Sharifian general was operating, Hassan Corso pursued him then defeated him and killed him.
 The commander of Tlemcen then requested help and ash-Shaykh sent his three sons.
 This episode marks the beginning of the hostility between the regency of Algiers and the Saadians, which ceased only in 1585 with the intervention of the Ottoman Empire.